scottyroges/MortgageMatrix/memory-bank/progress.md

 For the Home Affordability Estimator, the form inputs, sliders, and expandable results section are all working as expected with actual calculation data.
 We've created a dedicated AffordabilityEstimatorResults component to display the calculation results in a clean, organized way.

 For the Monthly Payment Calculator, we've implemented a form with home price, down payment (with percentage calculation), loan term selection, interest rate, taxes, insurance, and HOA inputs.
 The calculator displays the monthly payment amount after the user clicks the Calculate button.
+We've refactored the results section into a dedicated MonthlyPaymentResults component that shows a detailed breakdown of principal & interest, property tax, home insurance, and HOA fees.

+We've enhanced the visualization of the monthly payment breakdown by creating a new PaymentCircle component that displays a segmented ring chart where each segment represents a payment component (principal & interest, property tax, home insurance, and HOA fees) with a distinct color and sized proportionally to its percentage of the total payment.
+The payment breakdown items now include color indicators that match the circle segments and display the percentage of each component.

 The mortgage calculation utilities have been implemented and integrated with the UI, allowing users to see affordable house prices and monthly payments based on their inputs.
 We've created a new TermSelector component for selecting loan term options with a button group interface.